OctopusDeploy/docs/src/pages/docs/octopus-rest-api/calamari.md

 3. The deployment target invokes Calamari to perform each deployment step.
 4. Calamari performs the deployment step.

-Since Calamari is open-source, it might help answer any questions you have around what happens during a deployment.
+Since Calamari is open-source, you can see the actions that are performed during a deployment.
 For example, did you ever wonder what order conventions run in when deploying a package?

 ```csharp
 var conventions = new List<IConvention>